Bonjour and welcome to recipe no. 9.

 The Mishaps

-Of course, I only realized this once the dish was completely done.
-So I had to go through each bean, one by one, peeling off their thin skins, burning my fingertips a bit in the process.
-Yes, I could have waited for them to cool, but I was short on time.
+Of course, I only realized this once my dish was finished.
+There I was, retrieving each bean one by one and peeling them while burning my fingertips.
+Yes, I could have waited for it to cool, but time was pressing.

-And!
-If you also prefer using fresh fava beans, wear gloves when shelling them.
-Otherwise, like me, you might end up with stained fingertips for a day or two.
-Even scrubbing with a brush, it takes a while to fade.
+And then!
+If you choose fresh fava beans, think of gloves for shelling them.
+Otherwise, like me, you'll find yourself with the undersides of your nails colored for a day or two.
+Even scrubbing with a brush, the traces cling.

 Thank you for reading, let me know what you think in the comments!